 Be prepared for all classes

+Be attentive in taking notes and active in participating in class discussions

+Follow class rules, including those regarding electronics

-Be attentive in taking notes and active in participating in class discussions;Remember that if you do things in groups with other student-athletes, your behavior invites the judgment of athletics as a group.
-If you sit in class with other student-athletes, your behavior should reflect positively on the Athletic Department and the Newport High School Gymnastics Program in particular.
-Your behavior has a definite impact on the reputation of the Newport High School Gymnastics Program.
+Remember that if you do things in groups with other student-athletes, your behavior invites the judgment of athletics as a group.
+If you sit in class with other student-athletes, your behavior should reflect positively on the Athletic Department and the Roosevelt High School Gymnastics Program in particular.
+Your behavior has a definite impact on the reputation of the Roosevelt High School Gymnastics Program.

 Your conduct will be closely scrutinized as you compete.
 You will be looked upon as a role model and it is important that your personal conduct be above reproach.
-It is expected that when you are a representative of the Newport High School Gymnastics Program as a student-athlete, either at school or elsewhere, you will:
+It is expected that you:

 Abide by all team rules as outline by your coach;

-Dress appropriately and remember that you are representative of Newport High School Gymnastics; Remember, you are an ambassador for this program and you represent your team, coaches, school and your family.
-These are the many people that depend on you.
+Dress appropriately and remember that you are representative Roosevelt High School Gymnastics; remember, you are an ambassador for this program and you represent your team, coaches, school and your family.
+Thus, many people depend on you.

-Be courteous to, cooperate with and patient with fans, officials, community members and media personnel;
+Be courteous to, cooperate with and be patient with fans, officials, community members and media personnel;

 Refrain from addressing officials in a negative way or over a contested play;